 In addition to helping keep your donors happy, being transparent with where donations go helps keep from a scandal or rumor.
 Bonus Tip: Want maximum transparency?
 Allow your donors to pick what area of your organization their money goes to, such as education or outreach — and then make sure it gets used for that purpose.

-3. Use Numbers to Convince and Maintain Donors
+3. Use Your Nonprofit Statistics to Convince and Maintain Donors

 Using numbers can help give donors and potential donors a tangible reason to donate.
 Hearing that your organization is still $100,000 away from its fundraising goal can inspire someone to give more.
 The same thing can be said for sharing how much of your annual budget is dependent on donations.